pepstock-org/Charba-Wiki/docs/getting-started/GettingStarted.md

 The deferred resources can be used ONLY in GWT Web Toolkit projects.
 :::

-A deferred resource contains the java script code to inject by GWT [ClientBundle](http://www.gwtproject.org/doc/latest/DevGuideClientBundle.html#TextResource) and it will be injected in the DOM tree by [EntryPointStarter](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/resources/EntryPointStarter.html).
+A deferred resource contains the java script code to inject by GWT [ClientBundle](http://www.gwtproject.org/doc/latest/DevGuideClientBundle.html#TextResource) and it will be injected in the DOM tree by [DeferredCharba](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/DeferredCharba.html).

 For users who wants to leverage on asynchronously loading of [Chart.JS](http://www.chartjs.org/) module, date time library and adapter or want to leverage on [GWT code splitting](http://www.gwtproject.org/doc/latest/DevGuideCodeSplitting.html), they should use the deferred resources and start using **Charba** inside the callback of successfully load of needed resources.

-There are 2 different `deferred resources` instances depending on if [Luxon](https://moment.github.io/luxon/), as date time library, has to be injected or not:

- 1. **[DeferredResources](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/resources/DeferredResources.html)** which defines [Chart.JS](http://www.chartjs.org/) and [Luxon](https://moment.github.io/luxon/) java script file by [ExternalTextResource](http://www.gwtproject.org/javadoc/latest/index.html?com/google/gwt/resources/client/ExternalTextResource.html), therefore loaded asynchronously with GWT application.
- 1. **[DeferredResources.INSTANCE_WITHOUT_DATE_LIBRARY](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/resources/DeferredResources.html)** which defines [Chart.JS](http://www.chartjs.org/) java script file by [ExternalTextResource](http://www.gwtproject.org/javadoc/latest/index.html?com/google/gwt/resources/client/ExternalTextResource.html), therefore loaded asynchronously with GWT application.
-[Luxon](https://moment.github.io/luxon/) is not injected in order to leave the user to use another instance of [Luxon](https://moment.github.io/luxon/) because, for instance, it could be already in use for other purposes.

-Then, before using **Charba**, you must set which kind of resources you want to use (and that's **mandatory**) by the [EntryPointStarter](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/resources/EntryPointStarter.html), as following:
+To initialize **Charba** using the deferred resources, you must set enable **Charba** (and that's **mandatory**), as following:

 ```java
 GWT.runAsync(new RunAsyncCallback() {